• Skip to primary navigation

 Disclaimer: Some of the links in this post are affiliate links whereby if you purchase the product through that link I make a small commission.
 This does not cost you anything extra and allows me to keep this website running.

-Choosing safe, non-toxic cookware is one the ways you can help decrease your exposure to potentially harmful chemicals that can contribute to chronic diseases.
-Unfortunately, there is a lot of greenwashing in the cookware industry, and many brands will advertise their cookware as safe and non-toxic, when it really isn't.
+Choosing safe cookware is one of the ways you can help decrease your exposure to potentially harmful chemicals that could contribute to chronic diseases.
+Unfortunately, there is a lot of false advertising in the cookware industry, and many brands will say their cookware is safe and non-toxic, when it really isn't.
 This is especially true for ceramic cookware, and that is why I wrote this post.
-I hope you find it helpful!
-If you do, please leave a comment and let me know what you learned.
+I hope you find it helpful.

 Table of Contents